Skip to main content

 Registered Node (the 6LN here).

-* The operation for registering prefixes is similar as for addresses
+The operation for registering prefixes is similar to that for

-from the perspective of the 6LN, but show important differences on
+addresses from the perspective of the 6LN, but shows important

-the router side, which maintains a separate state for each origin
+differences on the router side, which maintains a separate state for

-* The ARO Status indicating a "Registration Refresh Request" applies
+* The EARO status indicating a "Registration Refresh Request"

 This status is used in asynchronous NA(EARO) messages to indicate